-96 The RMP was issued for each county between 1995 and 1998 in a similar format to the existing SMR.
+&lt;sup>61 The RMP was issued for each county between 1995 and 1998 in a similar format to the existing SMR.
 However, the RMP differs from the earlier lists in that, as defined in the Act, only monuments with known locations or places where there are believed to be monuments are included.
-The large archive and supporting database are managed monuments established under Section 12 of the National Monuments (Amendment) Act 1994.
+The large archive and supporting database are managed by the National Monuments Service and the records are continually updated and supplemented as additional monuments are discovered.